TharunKumar26/Uploading_Files_on_AWS_S3/ReadMe.md

-## Uploading images to AWS server with Node Js and Python
+## Uploading Files to AWS server with Node Js and Python

 ### On Client Side